The Economist: Podcasts

+Additionally, The Economist has produced several limited-run podcast series, such as The Prince (on Xi Jinping), Next Year in Moscow (on Russian emigrants and dissidents following the 2022 invasion of Ukraine), Boss Class (on business management) and Scam Inc, an 8-part series about the growing business and impact of scams.

+In September 2023, The Economist announced the launch of Economist Podcasts+, a paid subscription service for its podcast offerings.

+Espresso news app

+In 2014 The Economist launched its short-form news app Espresso.
+The product offers a daily briefing from the editors, published every day of the week except Sunday.
+The app is available to paid subscribers and as a separate subscription.

 Data journalism

 The presence of data journalism in The Economist can be traced to its founding year in 1843.
 Initially, the weekly published basic international trade figures and tables.
-The paper first included a graphical model in 1847, with a bubble chart detailing precious metals, and its first non-epistolary chart was included in its 1854 issue, charting the spread of cholera.
+The paper first included a graphical model in 1847—a letter featuring an illustration of various coin sizes—and its first non-epistolary chart—a tree map visualising the size of coal fields in America and England—was included in November 1854.
 This early adoption of data-based articles was estimated to be "a 100 years before the field's modern emergence" by Data Journalism.com.
-Its transition from broadsheet to magazine-style formatting led to the adoption of colored graphs, first in fire-engine-red during the 1980s and then to a thematic blue in 2001.
-The Economist told their readers throughout the 2000s that the paper's editors had "developed a taste for data-driven stories".
-Starting in the late-2000s, they began to publish more and more articles that centered solely on charts, some of which began to be published daily.
-The daily charts are typically followed by a short, 300-word explanation.
+Its transition from broadsheet to magazine-style formatting led to the adoption of coloured graphs, first in fire-engine-red during the 1980s and then in a thematic blue in 2001.
+The Economist's editors and readers developed a taste for more data-driven stories throughout the 2000s.
+Starting in the late-2000s, the paper began to publish more and more articles that centred solely on charts, some of which were published online every weekday.
+These "daily charts" are typically followed by a short, 500-word explanation.
 In September 2009, The Economist launched a Twitter account for their Data Team.

-In 2015, the weekly formed a dedicated team of 12 data analysts, designers, and journalists to head up their firm-wide data journalism efforts.
-In order to ensure transparency in their data collection The Economist maintains a corporate GitHub account to publicly disclose all of their models and software.
-In October 2018, they introduced their "Graphic Detail" feature in both their print and digital editions.
-The Graphic Detail feature would go on to include mainly graphs, maps, and infographics.
+In 2015, the data-journalism department—a dedicated team of data journalists, visualisers and interactive developers—was created to head up the paper's data journalism efforts.
+The team's output soon included election forecasting models, covering the French presidential elections of 2017 and 2022 and the US presidential and congressional elections in 2020, among others.
+In late-2023, the data team advertised for a political data scientist to bolster its political forecasting efforts.
+In order to ensure transparency in the team's data collection and analysis The Economist maintains a corporate GitHub account to publicly disclose their models and software wherever possible.
+In October 2018, they introduced a "Graphic Detail" featuring large charts and maps in both their print and digital editions which ran until November 2023.

-The Economist's Data Team won the 2020 Sigma Data Journalism Award for Best Young Journalists.
-In 2015, they placed third for an infographic describing Israel's coalition networks in the year's Data Journalism Awards by the Global Editors Network.